unchartedsoftware/veldt/README.md

 		}
 		`

+	// Generate a tile directly from the pipeline

+	// Instantiate a request object
+	req, err := pipeline.NewTileRequest(json)
+	if err != nil {
+		panic(err)
+	}

+	// Generate the tile, this call will block until the tile is ready in the
+	// store.
+	err = pipeline.Generate(req)
+	if err != nil {
+		panic(err)
+	}

+	// Retrieve the tile from the store bytes, err := pipeline.GetFromStore(req)
+	if err != nil {
+		panic(err)
+	}

+	// Generate a tile by pipeline ID (useful when using HTTP / WebSocket API)

+	// Register the pipeline under a string ID veldt.Register("elastic", pipeline)

 	// Generate a tile, this call will block until the tile is ready in the
 	// store.
-	err := veldt.GenerateTile("elastic", req)
+	err = veldt.GenerateTile("elastic", json)
 	if err != nil {
 		panic(err)
 	}

-	// Retrieve the tile form the store. tile, err := veldt.GetTileFromStore("elastic", t)
+	// Retrieve the tile from the store bytes, err := veldt.GetTileFromStore("elastic", json)
 	if err != nil {
 		panic(err)
 	}